Logo

 Malcolm III and his wife Margaret, later Saint Margaret, used Dunfermline Abbey and Palace as their main Royal residence, now a partial ruin.

-1100s - Edinburgh Castle is built for David I Canmore to serve as a secure Royal residence and military fortress.
+1100s - Edinburgh Castle was built for David I Canmore to serve as a secure Royal residence and military fortress.

 Edinburgh and Stirling Castles were ideally situated from where to control most of Scotland.

-1153 - King Malcolm IV is the first king to use Edinburgh Castle as his main Royal residence.
+1153 - King Malcolm IV was the first king to use Edinburgh Castle as his main Royal residence.

 1174 to 1186 - the English took control of Edinburgh Castle after capturing King William the Lion at the Battle of Alnwick.